alexgdebeer/EnsembleMethodBenchmark/README.md

 General:
  - Set up a framework for comparing the results of MCMC and the other methods.
  - Save everything to files.
+ - Save the number of iterations everything is doing.
+ - Add covariance inflation?